Peruvian Birding Lodge offering Wildlife Tours

-Manu Birding Lodge is located next to Manu National Park with the highest biodiversity of any protected area in the world.
-Situated on the Banks of the Madre de Dios River the lodge is attached to a private reserve with over 500 hectares of pristine Amazon rainforest.
-Our visitors are mainly birders, wildlife enthusiast and photographers.
+Manu Birding Lodge is specialist Peruvian birdwatching accommodation and tour organiser located next to Manu National Park, which is a place with the highest biodiversity of any protected area in the world.
+The Lodge is situated on the banks of the Madre de Dios River and is attached to a private reserve that contains over 500 hectares of pristine Amazon rainforest.
+Our visitors are mainly birders, wildlife enthusiasts and nature photographers.

 Manu Birding Lodge is a small independent enterprise, privately financed and operated.
-Management of the lodge and rainforest is very much ‘hands-on’, dedicating our talents and personal resources into everything; our driving force is conservation, not profit.
-A continuous commitment is to the challenge of forest conservation and the running of a fine lodge, returning profits to the land.
+Management of the Lodge and rainforest is very much a ‘hands-on’ affair.
+The owners and managers dedicate their talents and personal resources in everything, the driving force being conservation, not profit.
+A continuous commitment is to the challenge of forest conservation and the running of a fine lodge, returning the profits to the land.

 Write a Review

 Your email address will not be published.
 Required fields are marked *